 - Remove lasagna from the oven and raise the oven temperature to 375 degrees.

-- Top the lasagna with the remaining mozzarella cheese and place back in the oven, uncovered, for an additional 20 minutes.
+Top the lasagna with the remaining mozzarella cheese and 1 tablespoon parmesan cheese and place back in the oven, uncovered, for an additional 20 minutes.

 - Allow to stand for 15 minutes or so, before serving.